Skip to main content

 Kristen Grimm Headshot

-As @headspitfire, she believes she has the best job in the world: hire the smartest people she can find, unleash them on clients doing essential work to advance racial and social justice, and roll up her sleeves and join in.
-She has created narratives that stick, messages that motivate, theories of influence that shape new laws of the land, campaign, and communication strategies that drive momentum for movements and field-building resources that share tricks of the trade so fellow progressive changemakers can do smarter, more impactful work.
+As @headspitfire, she has created narratives that stick, messages that motivate, theories of influence that shape new laws of the land, campaign and communication strategies that drive momentum and field-building resources that lead to higher impact work.

-Over her 30 years doing public interest communication and campaigns, she has worked for clients across issues and across the world.
-This includes work for clients like the Ford Foundation on Census 2020 and human rights in the global south, Bill and Melinda Gates Foundation on education reform, Walton Family Foundation on Gulf Coast and Mississippi River regional work on sustainable farming and development, Food Trust on food deserts, Patagonia on civic engagement, Georgia Organics on local, organic school meals, Environmental Defense Fund on climate policies, Carnegie Corporation on ending nuclear proliferation, Living Cities on racial inclusion in the C-Suite, Innocence Project on criminal justice reform, Farm to Fork on a safe, healthy food system, Media and Democracy Fund on online privacy, Leadership Conference on Civil and Human Rights on Voting Rights Act Reauthorization, Barr Foundation on transportation, Mott Foundation on clean Great Lakes and safe drinking water, Aspen Institute on family prosperity, NRDC on safe food and Meyer Memorial Trust on anti-hate, among others.
+Over her 30 years doing public interest communications and campaigns, she has worked for clients across issues and across the world including: the Ford Foundation on public interest technology; Census 2020 and human rights in the Global South; the Bill and Melinda Gates Foundation on global health; Patagonia on civic engagement; Living Cities on racial inclusion in the C-suite; the Florida Rights Restoration Coalition on voting reform; the Robert Wood Johnson Foundation on reversing the trust deficit; Farm to Fork on a safe, healthy food system; Media and Democracy Fund on online privacy; The Leadership Conference on Civil and Human Rights on voting rights; Barr Foundation on transportation and The Aspen Institute on family prosperity.

-She is the mastermind behind Spitfire’s Smart Chart, Planning to Win,Mindful Messaging and Discovering the Activation Point, among other big think pieces.
-Always interested in learning more about how to get traction, she explores innovative efforts like using culture to shape meaning as she did with AndACTION.
+She is the mastermind behind Spitfire’s Smart Chart®, Planning to Win®,Mindful Messaging, Replenishing Trust™ and Discovering the Activation Point®, among other big think pieces.
 She thinks fast in a crisis, is deft at drawing phenomenal visionary speeches out of leaders and is someone you want in your corner when you’re ready to go big.
 When it comes to storytelling, all you need to know is that her last name is Grimm.

 She is a go-to counselor for organizations and leaders embarking on organizational change.
-Whether supporting the first woman president of the Nathan Cummings Foundation as she took the helm, working with the UN environment and development agencies to craft a climate change platform for the Secretary General, writing speeches, op-eds and testimony for “Orange is the New Black” author Piper Kerman, or working with Greenville, South Carolina, leaders to create the political climate for more ambitious public transit, Kristen provides counsel that leads to measurable impact.
+Whether supporting the first woman president of the Nathan Cummings Foundation, working with the United Nations environment and development agencies to craft a climate change platform for the Secretary General, writing speeches, op-eds and testimony for “Orange is the New Black” author Piper Kerman, or working with Greenville, South Carolina leaders to create the political climate for more ambitious public transit, Kristen provides counsel that leads to measurable impact.

 When not working, Kristen tours the country in her trailer.
 Yep, trailer.
-She lives in 16 feet with a husband and two dogs, checking out this country of ours and finding out it is a lot different than they would have us believe on the nightly news.
+She lives in a 16-foot trailer with her dog, checking out this country of ours and finding out it is a lot different than they would have us believe on the nightly news.

 Kristen has a B.A. from Smith College.
-She currently serves on the boards of Grist and the Windward Fund, and she is on the advisory board for the Narrative Initiative.
-She is a member of the 2014 Class of Henry Crown Fellows at the Aspen Institute and serves in the moderator corps for Aspen.
-On faculty at the Carsey School of Public Policy at the University of New Hampshire, she teaches a course on using influence to advance public policies.
+She currently serves on the boards of Grist, Edesia, Kallion and the Windward Fund, is on the advisory board for the Narrative Initiative, and is a co-chair for the Impact Guild.
+She is a member of the 2014 Class of Henry Crown Fellows at The Aspen Institute and serves in the moderator corps for Aspen.
+She has served as faculty at the Carsey School of Public Policy at the University of New Hampshire and at George Washington University’s School of Media and Public Affairs where she teaches students to do strategic communications well.